PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 What's the best anchor system for catfishing?

 A proper anchor trolley is non-negotiable.
-I run trolleys on both sides of my kayak with quick-release clips.
-For anchors, use a 5-pound grapnel in deep water or stake-out poles in shallow.
-The key is being able to quickly release if things go wrong - I attach my anchor to a float so I can unclip and retrieve it later.
+Run trolleys on both sides of your kayak with quick-release clips.
+For anchors, use a 5-pound grapnel in deep water or stake-out poles in shallow water under 6 feet.
+The key is being able to quickly release if things go wrong - attach your anchor to a float so you can unclip and retrieve it later.
+Never anchor in heavy current over 4 mph.

 Can you catfish at night from a kayak?

-Night fishing produces most of my trophy cats, but it requires extra preparation.
+Night fishing produces most trophy cats, but requires extra preparation.
 You need a tall 360-degree white light (legally required), multiple backup lights, and a solid float plan.
-I never night fish alone and always stay within shouting distance of my partner.
+Never night fish alone and always stay within shouting distance of your partner.
+Pre-scout your fishing area in daylight to know all obstacles and hazards.
 The fishing is incredible, but safety comes first.

 What's the best bait for kayak catfishing?

 Fresh cut shad is king for blue cats, while live bluegill triggers violent flathead strikes.
+For channel cats, try punch bait or prepared dip baits.
 The key is keeping bait fresh in limited kayak space.
-I pre-cut baits at home and store them in a small cooler with frozen water bottles.
-Skip the messy ice - it just creates puddles in your kayak.
+Pre-cut baits at home and store them in a small cooler with frozen water bottles instead of messy ice that creates puddles in your kayak.

 How do you land big catfish in a kayak?

 Patience and technique.
 Fight the fish to complete exhaustion before attempting to land it.
-For cats under 20 pounds, use the "grip and flip" method with pliers on the lower jaw.
-For monsters, I use a tail rope secured to my rear handle and paddle to shallow water for proper landing.
+For cats under 20 pounds, use the grip and flip method with pliers on the lower jaw.
+For monsters over 30 pounds, use a tail rope secured to your rear handle and paddle to shallow water for proper landing.
+Never try to muscle a green fish into your kayak.

 What's the best kayak for catfishing?